paulyuan1219canada/cookbook/chicken/chicken_breast.md

 ## keypoint
 - The salt amount is essential: 1000 ml water with 50g salt.
 This is the flavor I live.
+  - 2024-08-26: **3 pieces. try 1000ml water with 55g salt.
+Too salty.
+High pressure 5 mins, but it's not enough.
+Should extend to 7 minutes.**
 - All the other ingridents are optional
 - High pressure for 5 minutes and then natural release.